Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 We consider again two cases according to the geometry of $V$.

 The case where $V$ is Seifert fibred follows once more from Lemma~\ref{lem:seifert}.

 We consider now the case where $V$ is hyperbolic.

-In this case, the hyperelliptic rotations in $\Psi$ act non trivially on $V$ by isometries of odd prime orders.
+In this case, the hyperelliptic rotations in $\Psi$ act non-trivially on $V$ by isometries of odd prime orders.
 The restriction $H_{\vert V} \subset Isom^+(V)$ of the action of the subgroup $H$ that they generate in $Diff^+(M)$ is finite.

 If the action on $V$ of the cyclic subgroups generated by two of the hyperelliptic rotations in $\Psi$ are conjugate in $H_{\vert V}$, one can conjugate the actions in $Diff^+(M)$ to coincide on $V$, since any diffeomorphism in $H_{\vert V}$ extends to $M$.
 Then by \cite[Lemma 10]{BoPa} these actions must coincide on $M$, contradicting the hypothesis that the conjugacy classes of cyclic subgroups generated by the hyperelliptic rotations in $\Psi$ are pairwise distinct in $Diff^+(M)$.
 Hence, the cyclic subgroup generated by the $k \geq 7$ hyperelliptic rotations in $\Psi$ are pairwise not conjugate in the finite group $H_{\vert V} \subset Isom^+(V)$.